sintel-dev/Orion/README.md

 ```

 2. Afterwards we have no datasets and no pipelines registered, so we proceed to register
-   one of the NASA signals and a couple of pipelines
+   one of the NASA signals and one pipeline

 ```
 $ orion list datasets